-Many workers don’t take up the pension plan their employers offer them.
-Because they risk losing valuable benefits, the government introduced ‘automatic enrolment’ to make it an employer’s duty to enrol all their eligible staff into a pension.
+Many workers don’t take up the pension plan their employers offered them.
+Because they risked losing valuable benefits, the government introduced ‘automatic enrolment’ to make it an employer’s duty to enrol all their eligible staff into a pension.
 This might be an employer sponsored arrangement, or another plan like the new National Employment Savings Trust (NEST).

 You must enrol any eligible employees (who aren’t already in a qualifying plan) into your employer pension scheme without any active decision on their part.

 Employers must enrol anyone who’s eligible into their pension plan.

 If you already have a pension plan (or plans) for your workers, you’ll need to decide:

 - Whether it meets the qualifying criteria for an automatic enrolment plan

 - How you want to use it for existing members